 Entry Requirements

-The University will consider applications from students offering a wide range of qualifications.
+We consider all applicants on their own merits and welcome applications from students with a wide range of qualifications.

 Biochemistry and Genetics, BSc (Hons)